-- 1 Remote Care enrolment: Clinician securely logs in to myCochlearTM Professional (mCP) and enrols the patient for Remote Care. - 2 Optional Remote Check: Patient receives a notification for an optional baseline Remote Check.
+- 1 Remote Care enrollment: Clinician securely logs in to myCochlear[TM] Professional Portal (mCP) and enrolls the patient for Remote Care. - 2 Optional Remote Check: Patient receives a notification for an optional baseline Remote Check.
 This is not required to be completed before the Remote Assist session. - 3 Schedule a Remote Assist appointment: Use your clinic's regular booking process (not mCP) to schedule the Remote Assist appointment and send a reminder to your patient. - 4 Complete a Remote Assist appointment: At the scheduled appointment time, both the clinician and patient join the Remote Assist appointment from their respective devices and interact virtually to complete session objectives.
-The clinician can connect remotely to the patient's sound processor from Custom Sound Pro fitting software to make minor MAP or processor adjustments. - been completed, the clinician and patient hang up to exit the Remote Assist session.
+The clinician can connect remotely to the patient's sound processor from Custom Sound Profitting software to make minor MAP or processor adjustments. - 5 End Remote Assist: When all activities have been completed, the clinician and patient hang up to exit the Remote Assist session.
 Any MAP changes or session notes are saved to the Custom Sound Pro database, but no other data is shared and stored from the Remote Assist session.